World’s longest annual canoe & kayak race

 GREAT 2016 RACE EVERYONE!
 Of the record 93 teams that started the race, a record 77 teams also finished, including 9 of the 11 Stand Up Paddleboards in the experimental SUP class.
 View results and replay the race on our RACE TRACKER page above as the teams paddled along the Yukon River for the 715 kilometre journey to Dawson City.
 Check out the 2016 AWARDS press release and see photos on our Facebook page.
 Thanks to all volunteers, support crews, safety & communication teams, sponsors, and organizers who helped make this one of the best races to date.
 A nice touch was seeing the 14 flags of the countries represented in the race at major checkpoints.
 Those 230 or so paddlers really appreciated it!

 YRMPA BOARD NEWS: At the Annual General Meeting of the Yukon Marathon Paddlers Association on December 15, 2016, a new slate of officers was elected for the coming year: President Roger Hanberg, Vice President Jim Boyd, Secretary Allison Schreiber, Treasurer Valerie Ross.
 Other members of the board are Past President Harry Kern, Stephen Mooney, Peter Coates, Pat McKenna, Stan Fordyce, Thomas de Jager, and Bryan Allemang.
-Next board meeting: Wednesday, January 25, 2017 at 5:30 p.m. at Sport Yukon.
+Next board meeting: Wednesday, March 16, 2017 at 5:30 p.m. at Sport Yukon Board Room 2.

 “Race to the Midnight Sun” is world’s longest annual paddling race, SUPs now an official class, stock C4 canoes will compete in voyageur class, new registration deadlines WHITEHORSE, YUKON – Registrations will be accepted starting November 1, 2016 for the 19th annual...read more